hfwang132/hfwang132.github.io/content/posts/Post_20251102_高精度时间测量-TDC-Time-Tagger-原理和结构分析/index.en.md

 );
 ```

-Before introducing the principle by which it implements a TDC, let us first discuss its primary function—calculating carries in addition.
+Before introducing the principles by which it implements a TDC, let us first discuss its primary function—calculating carries in addition.

-### 3.1 Full Adder
+### 3.1 Full Adders

 Let us first review how combinational logic circuits perform addition.

-The component responsible for addition is called a full adder.
-An n-bit full adder consists of 1-bit full adders connected in series.
+The circuit responsible for addition is called a full adder.
+An n-bit full adder consists of cascaded 1-bit full adders.

 A 1-bit full adder has three input signals: two addends (A, B) and a carry input (CI).
 It has two output signals: the sum (O) and the carry output (CO).